naseemheydari/digital-infrastructure-healthcare/README.md

 **Do states with better digital infrastructure show higher rates of preventive healthcare utilization and healthcare engagement?**

-The project also explores geographic patterns, changes over time, and potential differences in how individual dimensions of digital access relate to healthcare behaviors.
+The project also explores geographic patterns, changes over time, and differences in how individual dimensions of digital access relate to healthcare behaviors.

 ---